w3c-cg/swag/README.md

 This is the repository for the [SWAG Community Group](https://www.w3.org/community/swag/).
+This group is run as an open community and is coordinating with other industry bodies including [OpenSSF](https://openssf.org), [OWASP](https://owasp.org) and the [Open JS Foundation](http://openjsf.org).